 8. Quattro

 Best known for serving one of the only Neapolitan pizzas in the North End, Quattro keeps it cozy and casual.
-On one of Hanover Street’s most iconic corners with a signpost dotted with arrows pointing toward major Italian cities and towns, the aroma of fresh pizza baking in the custom-made brick oven imported from Naples and rotisserie chickens waft through the space, making a menu selection a challenge.
+On one of Hanover Street’s most iconic corners with a signpost dotted with arrows pointing toward major Italian cities and towns, the aroma of fresh brick oven pizza (in the custom-made brick oven imported from Naples) and rotisserie chickens waft through the space, making a menu selection a challenge.
 Hearty portions, a lively spirit, sliding doors that open onto the street when the weather cooperates, and a panoramic view of the North End make this much-loved eatery a favorite.

 What To Order At Quattro